-You can also add some nutritional products to your regimen, to help reduce inflammation and improve joint health:
+You can also add some nutritional products to your regimen, to help support normal immune responses and improve joint health:

-- Smarter Joint Food is another natural supplement that can nourish and increase the health of your cartilage, and improve joint mobility.
+- Smarter Joint Food is another natural supplement that can nourish and promote the health of your cartilage, as well as encourage improved joint mobility.

 We hope this overview of chondromalacia patella was helpful.
 If you're suffering from knee pain and you think it might be chondromalacia patella, check out these five exercises, try them at home, and go see your doctor!